Downloads and Templates

 Image File Types

-When it comes to photos and images, it’s important to use the appropriate file type for different situations.
-Follow the general guidelines below to help you determine what image file type you should use for various resources.
+When it comes to photos and images, it’s important to use the appropriate file type for any given situation.
+Follow the general guidelines below to help you determine which image file type is best for various resources.